Wintellect/MSLearn/Introduction to Bash/includes/1-create-linux-vm.md

 	az vm create --resource-group bash-vm-rg --name bash-vm --image UbuntuLTS --admin-username azureuser --generate-ssh-keys
 	```

 	This command creates a relatively inexpensive virtual machine featuring one virtual CPU, 3.5 GB of RAM, and a 7 GB solid-state drive (SSD).
 It also creates an admin user named "azureuser."
-No password is required because `--generate-ssh-keys` generates a pair of cryptographic keys that are used for logging in.
+No password is required because `--generate-ssh-keys` generates a pair of cryptographic keys used for logging in securely.

-	> For a complete list of options you can specify with an `az vm create` command, type `az vm create --help`.
-One of the options you can specify is `--size`, which lets you specify a VM size with more CPUs and more RAM.
+	> For a complete list of options you can specify with the [az vm create](https://docs.microsoft.com/cli/azure/vm?view=azure-cli-latest#az-vm-create) command, type `az vm create --help`.
+One of the options available is `--size`, which lets you specify a VM size with more CPUs and more RAM.
 The downside to larger VMs is that they are more expensive.

 1. Wait for the VM to be created.
 (It might take a couple of minutes.)
 Then copy the public IP address from the output and use the command below to SSH into the VM, replacing IP_ADDRESS with the VM's public IP address.
 Note that you can copy selected text from the Cloud Shell to the clipboard using **Ctrl+C** on Windows or **Cmd+C** on a Mac: